yihui/knitr/CONTRIBUTING.md

-For a non-trivial fix or feature implementation, please let me know before you start working on it, since I do not want to waste too much of your time on something that I do not really want.
+For a non-trivial fix or feature implementation, please let me know before you start working on it, since I do not want to waste too much of your time on something that I may not really want.

 Thanks, and happy hacking.